Faculty & Staff: Upload your vaccination documentation—or request an accommodation—by August 15. More Information

 - The annual flu vaccine is our most powerful weapon in preventing the flu, an illness that hit between 39 and 56 million Americans last year, of whom an estimated 24,000-62,000 died.

-- Protecting yourself and others is especially important this year during the COVID-19 pandemic.
+- Protecting yourself and others is especially important during the COVID-19 pandemic.

 The Commonwealth of Massachusetts has eliminated the requirement for students attending colleges and universities in person to receive the flu vaccine.